-The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.
+The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) overland adventure in Central Laos.

 At Laksao, the route heads west on Route 8 via Nahin, before rejoining Route 13 at Vieng Kham for the final stretch south back to Thakhek.

-Most riders choose to begin their journey in the city of Thakhek (Tha Khaek) and ride in a counter-clockwise direction around the Phou Hin Poun National Bio Diversity Conservation Area.
+Riders generally choose to begin their journey in the city of Thakhek (Tha Khaek) and ride in a counter-clockwise direction around the Phou Hin Poun National Bio Diversity Conservation Area.

 There are numerous sights along the way worth a look, such as caves, viewpoints, hikes, restaurants, and other points of interest.